ACDguide/Governance/_sources/tech/permissions.md

 ```{code}
 getfacl --omit-header somedir
 ```
-will show only the actual permissions and not the header showing owner, group and flags
+Will show only the actual permissions and not the header showing owner, group and flags

 ````